Narromine to Narrabri site investigations update

 Where: Around Narromine and Gilgandra.

-When: January to March
+When: April to June.

-Where: Around Narrabri.
+Where: Narromine to Narrabri.

-When: Resuming April.
+When: Starting in late April.

 What: Geotechnical investigations at potential borrow pits sites.